notadeejay/rbc-training/data/Week 3 Day 1/02__Pseudo Selectors__Reading.md

 ## Pseudo Elements

 You can also do some fun things with **pseudo elements**.
-While pseudo classes style elements when they are in a specific **state**, pseudo elements style specific parts of an element.
+While pseudo classes style elements when they are in a specific state, pseudo elements style specific parts of an element.

-In general, when we use pseudo elements, we use a selector, two semi colons, and the name of the psuedo element.
+In general, when we use pseudo elements, we use a selector, two semi colons, and the name of the pseudo element.

 ```css
 selector::pseudo-element {